Business Concepts

 Quick answer

 In accounting, a folio is a page number or reference code written next to an entry so it can be cross-referenced with the related record.
 A journal entry carries a ledger folio (the page it was posted to), and the ledger entry carries a journal folio (where it came from).
-It is a manual audit trail.
+In investing, a folio number is the unique identification code that identifies your account in a mutual fund.

 Key takeaways